awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect Whether Unrestricted Incoming TCP Traffic is Allowed<a name="rdp-disallow-internet"></a>

-This guardrail helps reduce a server's exposure to risk by detecting whether unrestricted incoming TCP traffic is allowed\.
+This control helps reduce a server's exposure to risk by detecting whether unrestricted incoming TCP traffic is allowed\.
 It detects whether internet connections are enabled to Amazon EC2 instances through services such as Remote Desktop Protocol \(RDP\)\.
-This guardrail does not change the status of the account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This control does not change the status of the account\.
+This is a detective control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09